vipulnaik/working-drafts/lesswrong/preventing-reversing-and-addressing-data-leakage-some-thoughts.md

 An example here is that you accidentally share information about your company's quarterly revenue with a work colleague who is not supposed to have access to the data.
-Then you detect and delet the data.
+Then you detect and delete the data.
 There's nothing particularly surprising about the data you accidentally shared, it's just that as a matter of policy, your colleague shouldn't have access to that data.
 Your colleague is also